 We have updated the Non-Profit Booth Policy.
 Please read through the new policy (below).
-We will start accepting applications for Non-Profit Booths.
+We are now accepting applications for Non-Profit Booths.
 To apply, please fill out the form below.
 Booth space will be available on Saturday mornings, April 6 through November 9.

 Sister Cities Grove Non-Profit Booth Policy

 On Saturday mornings, during the hours of the Durham Farmers’ Market, Durham Central Park allows a limited number of non-profit organizations to have information tables in the park’s Sister Cities Grove area.
 In order to maintain the relaxed and casual atmosphere of the market as well as provide non-profit groups the opportunity to share their message with the community, we have developed policies for this space.